Limitz4/holbertonschool-cyber_security/linux_security/0x00_linux_security_basics/README.md

 # Linux Security Basics
-This project contains tasks related to basic Linux security, including monitoring user login sessions.
+This project contains a bash script that displays the last 5 login sessions.